 Obtaining a Pendente Lite Agreement during a Divorce

-There are two different ways for a pendente lite agreement to be reached during the divorce process.
+There are two different ways to reach a pendente lite agreement during the divorce process.
 The first way is when the divorcing parties come to their own agreement regarding which parties will be responsible for which expenses, and if any additional support from one party to the other is necessary.
-As long as the courts believe whatever arrangement you reach with your spouse to be fair and reasonable, you and your alimony attorney can submit this informal agreement in writing to the courts in the form of a “consent order”, and the temporary support arrangement you have reached with your spouse will become a formal pendente lite agreement, enforceable by law.
+As long as the courts believe the arrangement you reached with your spouse to be fair and reasonable, you and your alimony attorney can submit this informal agreement by writing the courts a “consent order,” and the temporary support arrangement you have reached with your spouse will become a formal pendente lite agreement, enforceable by law.

-The other way of obtaining a temporary alimony agreement during your divorce is by submitting a petition with the courts to review your case, and potentially award a temporary support agreement.
-This action is often taken when a spouse refuses to support the other during the divorce process, or when the support they are providing is insufficient to meeting the needs of the other spouse.
+You may also obtain a temporary alimony agreement during your divorce by submitting a petition with the courts to review your case, and potentially award a temporary support agreement.
+This action is often taken when a spouse refuses to support the other during the divorce process, or when the support they are providing is insufficient.

 This pendente lite petition will need to include documents known as a “Certification” and a “Case Information Statement”.
-A certification will provide financial information regarding your expected lifestyle, and the case information statement will provide financial information pertaining to the finances of your marriage including the incomes of both parties, assets you possess, and a history of monthly expenses.
-These documents need to be as accurate as possible in order to ensure not only that you receive the pendente lite settlement you deserve, but also so that the temporary support agreement is even granted.
+A certification will provide financial information regarding your expected lifestyle, and the case information statement will provide financial information pertaining to the finances of your marriage, including the incomes of both parties, assets you possess, and a history of monthly expenses.
+These documents need to be as accurate as possible to ensure not only that you receive the pendente lite settlement you deserve, but also so that the temporary support agreement is granted in the first place.

-Regardless of which method of obtaining temporary support may best suit your needs, it is highly recommended that you retain the counsel of an experienced alimony attorney during this process in order to ensure that any agreement that you reach is fair to you, and legally valid.
+Regardless of which method of obtaining temporary support may best suit your needs, it is highly recommended that you retain the counsel of an experienced alimony attorney during this process to ensure that the agreement you reach is fair to you, and legally valid.

 How Will my Temporary Alimony Agreement Be Calculated?

-When awarding temporary alimony, the courts will take the same factors into consideration that they do when deciding a final alimony agreement.
+When awarding temporary alimony, the courts will consider the same factors when deciding a final alimony agreement.
 For a better understanding of what those factors are, be sure to view our spousal support and alimony page.